populse/mia_processes/docs/html/_sources/documentation/bricks/preprocess/spm/Realign.rst.txt

       ex. ''

 - *write_which <=> roptions.which* [#label]_
+    This parameter is not taken into account if *jobtype* is set to *estimate*.
     Determines which images to reslice (a list of items which are a value of class 'int'):

       | \- [2,0]: Reslices all the images (1..n), including the first image selected, which will remain in its original position.